CraftAcademyLabs/ca_course_v2/code_challenges/atm_client/material/04_transaction_functionalty.md

 I need to be able to withdraw money from the ATM
 ```

 So, let's ponder the functionality for a second.
 We would like the user to be able to withdraw money by typing in an amount in the main ```input field``` and then clicking the ```withdraw``` button.
-Under the hood, the typed in amount will be subtracted from the user's balance and, since we just made the ```balance``` state dynamic, it should also display an updated value.
+Under the hood, the typed in amount will be subtracted from the user's balance and, since we just made the ```balance``` dynamic, it should also display an updated value.

 **Knowing this, we can write our first test like so:**